Candyfair/rada-frontend/README.md

 # Grid Asset Manager — Frontend

-A mobile-first React interface for monitoring and interacting with a grid-scale battery energy storage fleet.
-Built as the frontend counterpart to the **Grid Asset Manager backend** developed by [Christian Baker](https://github.com/roadtowiganpier).
+A mobile-first React interface for monitoring a fleet of grid-scale energy assets (batteries, solar farms, wind turbines).
+Built as the frontend counterpart to the **[Grid Asset Manager backend](https://github.com/roadtowiganpier/grid-asset-manager)** developed by [Christian Baker](https://github.com/roadtowiganpier).

 ---